 So there, everything from the loneliness factor, if somebody lives alone, even if they live with a family and they're not seeing other people to, overeating, under-exercising, drinking too much.
 I was watching the news early this morning and saw a statistic that ⅓ of people and these were people that admitted to it, were drinking during the workday now. ⅓, that seems like a lot, but, and I'm pretty sure that that didn't happen quite to that extent before.

 So take a look at our place well being and measuring that and having a tool that they can use to help themselves and then that can transition when people start coming back into the workforce, I think is never more, was never more critical than it is right now.

-Speaking about the leader, how is the leader especially, what factors does the leader play to build high performing teams, while working remotely?
+Talking about the leader, what factors does the leader play to build high performing teams, while working remotely?

 So, working remotely is a challenge for a lot of people and I think that we found that some people absolutely love it and thrive and some people hate it.
 And so you have to really balance that.
 And we talked about things like Zoom or use Google Meets sometimes, things like that can really help you see each other, and I think that that is really important.

 So when you can't see each other in an office, then seeing each other over a screen is incredibly important and my team meets every day and we never, we didn't meet with that frequency when we were all in the office, but because we're all dispersed and some of my team lives alone, some lives with other people but seeing each other every day, even if it's for 15 - 20 minutes, a half-hour is really critical.